 Calculating Your Case’s Value

-Determining the exact amount to request in a truck accident settlement requires an in-depth review of your injuries and any other consequences you face.
+Determining the exact amount to request in a truck accident settlement requires an in-depth review of your injuries and any other consequences you faced due to the wreck.
 This process will involve:

 - Adding up bills you have already paid or accrued for vehicle damage and medical treatment